sun-hailong/LAMDA-PILOT/README.md

 <img src="./resources/imagenetRb0inc20.jpg" width="600px">
 </div>

-> For exemplar parameters, Coil, DER, iCaRL, MEMO, and FOSTER set the `fixed_memory` option to false and retain the `memory_size` of 2000 for CIFAR100, while setting `fixed_memory` option to true and retaining the `memory_per_class` of 20 for ImageNet-R. On the contrary, other models are exemplar-free.
+> For exemplar parameters, Coil, DER, DGR, iCaRL, MEMO, and FOSTER set the `fixed_memory` option to false and retain the `memory_size` of 2000 for CIFAR100, while setting `fixed_memory` option to true and retaining the `memory_per_class` of 20 for ImageNet-R. On the contrary, other models are exemplar-free.

 ## ☄️ how to use